jheidel/algemy-solver/README.md

 #### All "sight-lines" have at most one light source

+This constraint ensures there are no placement conflicts.

 [TODO]

 #### Each crystal is illuminated one or more light sources of the correct color(s)

+This constraint ensures each crystal is solved.

 [TODO]

 #### Each square is either a light source, or has a light source in its "sight-lines"

+This constraint ensures the board is fully solved and there are no "blank spaces".

 [TODO]